henok-6411/reading-notes/class-11B-workshop.md

 3. working for google.
 3. I always dream to work at google. as any position.
 4. senior developer                                                      4.
 The future goal after few years of experience.
 5. working outside of USA as importer.
 5. As a future goal i have a plan to  import from                                                                                   eastafrica ethiopia coffee.

+# MAKE ROOM FOR WHAT YOU LOVE
+* Maximize
+1. Focuse and study hard.
+2. Make time to my network and built new connection.
+3. Connecting with God.
+* Minimize
+1.Avoide distruction.
+2.Avoide judging people and make them friend.
+3.Avoide extra negative thoughts.